 the International Association of Culinary Professionals (IACP) Foundation Scholarship Awards Program

 the James Beard Foundation Scholarship Program

 The Professional Program requires a 500CAN$ application fee at the time of registration.
+This fee will be deducted off the total tuition fee once registration in finalized.
 Payment in full before orientation is required, unless indicated otherwise.
 Please note that a place on a course will not be reserved for a student unless the School receives the required application fee for that course.
-All courses have limited enrollment.
-The 6-month professional program fee is 25,000CAN$ and includes all required uniforms and equipment.
-Students are responsible for providing their own safety shoes.
-(10% discount if tuition is paid in full in 1 payment before the session begins)
+All courses have limited enrolment.
+The 6-month professional program tuition fee is 25,500CAN$ and includes all required uniforms and equipment.
+Students are responsible for providing their own non-slip kitchen shoes.
+(10% discount on $25,000.00 if tuition is paid in full in 1 payment before the session begins)

 Due to high demand, the School reserves the right to place students on a waiting list, even if they have already registered for other courses.
 Places will not be held unless applications are complete, including payment of application fees.

 A completed application form must be submitted with your registration, along with the required application fee.
 All fees are quoted in Canadian dollars.
 Fees are payable in Canadian funds.
 The School reserves its right to increase course fees without notice.

 Should a student wish to cancel his/her registration in the Professional Program, the School requires written notice of 3 weeks minimum prior to the course start date.
 If a student re-enrols on the Professional Program, they will be charged an additional 500CAN$.
 The administration reserves the right to cancel or modify courses at any time.
 In the event that the School cancels a course, any application fee or course fees paid will be refunded in full, or transferred to another course selected by the student.
 Any fees paid by a student whose application is rejected by the School will be refunded.